SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 “Yes.”

-“Go on.”
+“Ok.”

 “We can both help each other out here.
 You are facing a long time in jail.
 I can't promise you will get away scot-free, but I can promise we will go easy on you.
-Not turn over too many rocks.
+Not turn over too many rocks."

 "And in return?"

 "I want Vittorio.
 And… well, Vittorio is a vengeful bastard.
 According to Rico, he wants you and Bella.”
 A chill washes over me.
 "Outside of this room, no one knows you're in custody.
 As far as Vittorio is concerned, you are a free man," Harrison says, the intensity of his gaze unwavering.
 "We have told the papers that a body was found at the cottage, he'll assume that it was Rico.
 We have him locked up, so that's not an issue.
 Bella is confident that Vittorio never suspected she was a copper and this was a set up."
 I take a breath.
 He's right.
 "So, if you agree to assist us in capturing your father, we're prepared to offer you a deal.
 A quid pro quo.
-You help us ensnare Vittorio, and we'll help you mitigate the fallout of your actions.
+You help us get Vittorio, and we'll help you mitigate the fallout of your actions.
 I’ll make sure you stay out of jail."

-“So, let me get this straight, you want to use me as bait to betray my father so I can go free?”
+“So, let me get this straight, you want to use me as bait to betray my own father so I can go free?”

 Harrison looked me in the eye.
 “Yes.”